Will AI Replace Polygraph Examiners? When Machines Read the Body

 What the Data Shows

 Polygraph examiners have an overall AI exposure of 38% and an automation risk of 25%.
-The BLS projects a 2% decline through 2034, with a median salary of about $72,830.
+Polygraph examiners are not tracked as a standalone occupation by the Bureau of Labor Statistics; most fall under the broader "police and detectives" category, where BLS reports a median annual wage of $77,270 in May 2024 and projects employment to grow about 4% from 2024 to 2034 (BLS Occupational Outlook Handbook: Police and Detectives, 2025) [Fact].
+Polygraph-specific roles, by contrast, cluster nearer $72,830 and face flat-to-declining demand [Estimate].
 This is a profession that faces pressure from both directions: AI threatens to automate parts of it, while broader skepticism about polygraph reliability threatens the demand side.
-The National Academy of Sciences' famous 2003 report concluded that polygraph evidence was not scientifically reliable for personnel screening, and that finding continues to be cited in legal challenges to the test's use.
+The National Academy of Sciences' famous 2003 report concluded that polygraph evidence was not scientifically reliable for personnel screening, and that finding continues to be cited in legal challenges to the test's use (National Academies Press, _The Polygraph and Lie Detection_, 2003) [Fact].

 The task breakdown tells the real story.
 Analyzing polygraph chart data sits at 58% automation -- AI pattern recognition can identify physiological responses with impressive consistency, often matching or exceeding trained human examiners in controlled settings.
 Preparing detailed examination reports is at 52%.
 But conducting pre-test interviews with examinees?
 Just 12%.
 That is the human core of the profession.
 Building rapport with anxious examinees, calibrating questions to cultural context, and exercising the judgment about whether to terminate an examination or push forward all register below 15% automation potential.